adexot/git-issues-page/README.md

 # foodapp
-A page for a github-pocket project
+A page for a github-issue project